Best Bread Makers

 Bread Makers: What to Look For

-The best bread makers vary in price, from as low as $50 to more than $300.
-If your goal is simply making white bread, a lower budget bread maker will work.
+The best bread makers vary in price from as low as $50 to more than $300, and in capabilities – some of them make much more than basic bread.
+If your goal is simply making white bread, a lower budget machine will work.
 One important feature that is worth the extra money is a timer.
-A bread machine that has a programmable timer will give you the option of waking up to the smell of hot, fresh bread.
-Also, before you consider purchasing a bread maker, keep in mind the amount of counter space you’ll need, as they tend to take up a lot of room.
+A bread machine that has a programmable timer will give you the option of waking up to the smell of hot, fresh bread after having put all the ingredients in the night before.
+Also, before you consider purchasing a bread maker, keep in mind the amount of counter space you'll need, as they tend to take up a lot of room.

 Bread makers vary in size depending on how much bread you need and how much space you have.
 The most important thing to keep in mind when choosing a bread maker is how much bread your family will eat.
 Fresh bread in a bread machine doesn't have the preservatives in store-bought bread, so you can expect it to go bad within only a day or two.

 Almost all bread makers offer at least a small amount of programming.
-The most basic options include crust color (light or dark), knead dough without baking and bake dough without kneading.
+The most basic options include crust color (light or dark) and the option to knead dough without baking or bake dough without kneading.
 The more complex bread machines are incredibly smart, with specific settings for French bread, artisan loaves, gluten-free, whole wheat and sweet breads.
 You are even able to tell the machine the kind of flour and other ingredients used to vary rising, baking and kneading times.

-The higher-priced bread makers aren’t only for simple bread.
-Some automatic bread machines have settings for jam, cakes, pizza dough and even homemade pasta.
+The higher priced bread makers aren't only for simple bread.
+Some automatic bread machines have settings for jam, cakes, pizza dough and homemade pasta.
 Some even make meatloaf.
 If you are looking for versatility as well as convenience, it might be worth it to spend a little more.

-Consider how much bread you plan to eat and the variety of recipes to find the best bread maker for you.
+Consider how much bread you plan to eat and the types of recipes you’ll cook to find the best bread maker for you.
 Even the less expensive automatic bread machines offer you great-tasting bread with minimal effort.
 If bread is a staple in your diet, a bread maker is a convenient and cost-effective option.